Healthy Homes Assessment Timberlea

 What We Do

-As building inspectors we handle all aspects of specialist home examinations.
-We are here to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors we take on all issues of professional house inspects.
+We’re there to ensure you make the best choice when it comes to purchasing your next property.

-We are serious about your investment and conduct comprehensive examinations to make sure you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the fun parts of purchasing or owning the house.
+We value your money We conduct comprehensive examinations to make sure you don’t be faced with any costly or unexpected surprises meaning you can relax and focus on the enjoyable aspects of buying or owning your own house.

-We are specialised in a range of solutions to make sure you are completely aware of the state of any property you may be thinking of buying or selling as well as additional services.
+We offer a wide range of solutions to ensure that you are fully informed of the condition of any property that you might be looking to purchase or sell and also other services.

-We do not just work with you , but we also collaborate with a number of major clients, including the local authorities, banks and insurance firms.
-Evidently they like this peace of mind provided, by the data contained included in our reports on building inspections.
+We do not just work with you but we also work with some major clients, including the local authorities, banks, and insurance firms.
+They clearly enjoy their peace of mind provided, by the data contained included in our reports on building inspections.

-Our systematic approach to your inspection of your home as well as the latest technology in software with digital photos embedded into the reports, you are able to actually see any issues found.
-Because of our comprehensive report, it is no wonder that we receive so many referrals from clients our services to their family and friends.
+Our systematic approach to your property inspection as well as the latest technology in software which includes digital photos in your report, you can actually see any issues found.
+Thanks to our comprehensive report, it’s no wonder we receive so many referrals from clients our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports